devrev/adaas-chef-cli/docs/importing_articles.md

     "\" alt=\"download.jpeg\"></p>"
 ]
 ```
 The ref_type should be set to artifact and the ID should be the ID of the attachment in the external source system.
-The platform simply replaces the reference block with the ID of the corresponding artifact.
-The resolved value in not wrapped in double quotes.
+The platform simply replaces the mention block with the ID of the corresponding artifact.
+The resolved value is not wrapped in double quotes.

-### Links to other articles
+#### Links to other articles
-If there is a link to another article in the content of the article, you need to create a reference to the article.
+If there is a link to another article in the content of the article, you need to create a mention to the article.
 The link must be to an article that was either created in previous syncs or will be created in the current sync.
 At the extractor stage, it is impossible to predict the ID of the article that will be created in DevRev.
 So, this must be handled by the platform.
 This feature is only available for HTML format.
 However, since Markdown can contain HTML, you can use the same approach for Markdown as well.

-#### HTML
+##### HTML
 ```
 <a data-article-id="don:core:dvrv-us-1:devo/0:article/10" href="/ART-10" target="_self">Contact our Support Team</a>
 ```

-#### Example
+##### Example
 Let's say the content of your external system looks like this:
 ```
 <p>You can create an account and log-in <a href="https://devrev.zendesk.com/hc/en-us/articles/360059607772" target="_self">only</a> with the company email.